bbauska/W3Cx-3of5/README.md

 11. context.stroke();
 ```

-We set a starting point in *line 6*: moveTo(...), then set the control and ending points with a call to quadraticCurve(...), at *line 7*, then set some properties for color, thickness, and finally we call the stroke() method for drawing the curve.
+We set a starting point in <i>line 6</i>: moveTo(...), then set the control and ending points with a call to quadraticCurve(...), at <i>line 7</i>, then set some properties for color, thickness, and finally we call the stroke() method for drawing the curve.

 <h4>Example #2: lines connected with a quadratic curve</h4>